adamsamad/hello-world/Lab3/readme.md

 #### Certificates
 At Tri-C certificates they have whole bunch of selections of jobs from an Associates degree of Programming and Development all the way to fast track learning for Cleveland codes.
 #### Co-op/Internships
 To be considered co-op ready you must have a 2.75GPA or high and enrolled in Community College along with 12 credit hours.
 With an uploaded resume and your career of interest you can become accepted.
-For an internship
+For an internship you get an experience with hands on people in your feild and get to work with them.
+Although internships don't count as credit hours.

 ### Conclusion